How Long Does Sex Should Last – Normal Intercourse Duration

 • The man experiences difficulty or inability to reach orgasm despite adequate stimulation

-Both conditions warrant medical consultation, as accurate diagnosis requires professional assessment beyond just timing considerations.
+Both conditions warrant medical consultation, as accurate diagnosis requires professional assessment beyond timing considerations.

-Cultural Perceptions vs. Reality
+Perceptions vs Reality

-Media portrayals often create unrealistic expectations about how long sex normally lasts.
+Media portrayals often create unrealistic expectations about how long sex usually lasts.
 Films and adult content frequently depict sexual encounters lasting far longer than typical real-life experiences.
 This discrepancy can create performance anxiety and dissatisfaction with perfectly normal sexual experiences.

 Many couples report satisfying sexual relationships despite intercourse durations that fall well within or even below average timeframes.
 Quality and connection often matter more than duration when it comes to sexual satisfaction.